arnauqb/diff_abms_tutorial/webpage/02-differentiating-randomness.md

 This is caused by the fact that the two function calls $X(p)$ and $X(p+\epsilon)$ are uncorrelated (they have a different random seed) and so even calling the program for very similar values of $p$ can cause large differences.

-Nonetheless, the finite differences method gives an unbiased estimator in this case.
+Nonetheless, the finite differences method gives an unbiased estimator.

-This issue is not present in automatic differentiation engines, since they only require one evaluation of the model:
+This issue is not present in automatic differentiation engines, since they only require one evaluation of the model.

 ```python